HeadCraft: Modeling High-Detail Shape Variations for Animated 3DMMs: Abstract

 \section{Abstract}

-Current advances in human head modeling allow to generate plausible-looking 3D head models via neural representations.
+Current advances in human head modeling allow to generate plausible-looking 3D head models via neural representations, such as NeRFs and SDFs.
 Nevertheless, constructing complete high-fidelity head models with explicitly controlled animation remains an issue.
-Furthermore, completing the head geometry based on a partial observation, e.g. coming from a depth sensor, while preserving details is often problematic for the existing methods.
+Furthermore, completing the head geometry based on a partial observation, e.g. coming from a depth sensor, while preserving a high level of detail is often problematic for the existing methods.
 We introduce a generative model for detailed 3D head meshes on top of an articulated 3DMM which allows explicit animation and high-detail preservation at the same time.
 Our method is trained in two stages.
 First, we register a parametric head model with vertex displacements to each mesh of the recently introduced NPHM dataset of accurate 3D head scans.
 The estimated displacements are baked into a hand-crafted UV layout.
-Second, we train a StyleGAN model in order to generalize over the UV maps of displacements.
-The decomposition of the parametric model and high-quality vertex displacements allows us to animate the model and modify it semantically.
-We demonstrate the results of unconditional generation and fitting to the full or partial observation.
+Second, we train a StyleGAN model in order to generalize over the UV maps of displacements, which we later refer to HeadCraft.
+The decomposition of the parametric model and high-quality vertex displacements allows us to animate the model and modify the regions semantically.
+We demonstrate the results of unconditional sampling, fitting to a scan and editing.
+The code and data are available at \url{https://seva100.github.io/headcraft}.